datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
 I've mentioned grid search several times now, but what exactly is it?
-Grid search is a method within Scikit learn which allows us to pass in a machine learning model as well as a dictionary of parameters to figure out which combination works best.
+Grid search is a method within Scikit learn which allows us to pass in a machine learning model as well as a dictionary of parameters to figure out which combination of those parameters works best.
-It is able to do so, because grid search will implement both a fit and score method.
+Grid search is able to find the best combination because it will implement both a fit and score method.
-The grid search method is generally brought in my importing model selection from scikit learn.
+The grid search method is imported from model selection from scikit learn.

 ---